esteeele/esteeele.github.io/_posts/2024-10-30-western-japan.md

  - Massive upfront capital investment that may have more efficient uses (even tax cuts in some circumstances that allow people to spend where they feel it improves their lives best)
  - The big one: the upkeep bill which always dwarves the initial cost of construction.
 If the economic growth in the regions is less than the cost of maintenance then you've got a white elephant.

-So in some ways the 'point' of the _Shimano Kodo_ is to get _someone_ to use these damn bridges and bring some tourist investment to the area!
+So in some ways the 'point' of the _Shimano kaido_ is to get _someone_ to use these damn bridges and bring some tourist investment to the area!
 And I'm all for it.
 In some ways the engineering _was_ the touristic experience - the staggering scale and majesty of these basically empty bridges is staggering.
 That there's just one of these after another after another defies belief.
 Hats off to Japan in the 1990s - you had an ambition and belief in progress we seem to have lost a little in the UK.

 ![BigBridgeLittleCar](https://storage.googleapis.com/images-for-blog-ad4ea432-25af-4ea4-8d4b-58ea84408c68/photo-backups/west-japan/big-bridges.jpeg)

-## Shimmy Shimano Kodo
+## Shimmy Shimano kaido

-OK it's the `Shimanami Kodo` but it sounds kind of similar to the bike brake system `Shimano` so my brain kept correcting it.
+OK it's the `Shimanami kaido` but it sounds kind of similar to the bike brake system `Shimano` so my brain kept correcting it.
 There's not much more to say so here's some photos

 ![Islands](https://storage.googleapis.com/images-for-blog-ad4ea432-25af-4ea4-8d4b-58ea84408c68/photo-backups/west-japan/paraiso-2.jpeg)